Getting on/off a motorcoach. Walking up to 2 miles throughout the day.

 For our next field trip, we’ll walk to the Pointe-à-Callière Museum that was inaugurated in 1992 during the city’s 350th anniversary.
 This designated national archaeological and historic site is located on the very place where Montréal was founded.
 The museum presents centuries of history from the settlements of Indigenous People to the present.
 In addition to permanent and changing exhibitions, there are remarkable ruins of national significance.
 Museum staff will lead our exploration.

-Dinner in Old Montréal Crêperie Chez Suzette.
-Enjoy a 3-course plated meal with appetizer, choice of entrée, dessert of the day, and beverage choices including milk, soft drinks, coffee (regular/decaf), hot tea, water; other beverages available for purchase from the bar.
+In Old Montréal, we will have a 3-course plated meal with appetizer, choice of entrée, dessert of the day, and beverage choices including coffee (regular/decaf), hot tea, water; other beverages are available for purchase from the bar.